-Interviews with medical and mental health staff confirmed the referral for follow-up referrals with mental health practitioners within 14 days for offenders who report sexual victimization or are identified as being sexually abusive.
+Interviews with two (2) medical staff and a mental health staff confirmed the referral for follow-up referrals with mental health practitioners within 14 days for offenders who report sexual victimization or are identified as being sexually abusive.
 Medical and mental health staff were aware of the requirement for informed consent before reporting information about a sexual victimization that did not occur in an institutional setting.
 The Warden confirmed that persons under the age of 18 are not housed at this facility.
 The staff who conducts the risk assessment is aware of the requirement to refer offenders identified as HRSV or HRSA to a mental health practitioner for further treatment or programming.
 Documentation of follow-up meetings were reviewed.